emilegascoin/BoxHead/README.md

 All info:

-Zombie - Does base damage to player.
-Health: 10.
-Rewards: 25 points
+Zombie - Does base damage to player. - Health: 10. - Rewards: 25 points

-Devil Zombie - Does DOUBLE base damage to player.
-Health - 50.
-Rewards - 100 points
+Devil Zombie - Does DOUBLE base damage to player. - Health: 50. - Rewards: 100 points

 Each round another zombie is added and chases the player at every 10th round another devil will continue to spawn